Continuing Education Program

 A maximum of 50 percent of the required credit hours may be taken through individual study or by serving as an instructor or author of a book, article or CE program.
 Instructors are awarded two additional credit hours as preparation time for each credit hour of instruction and for actual instruction.
 Authors are given 50 percent of the required hours by being published in a peer-reviewed professional journal.

-The remaining credit hours must be earned through attendance at lectures and clinical programs.
+The remaining credit hours must be earned through attendance at lectures, clinical programs or live webcasts that allow attendees to communicate with the presenter and the other attendees.
 However, up to 100 percent of the requirement may be earned in this manner.
 PDA, its district and local societies and Pennsylvania's dental schools offer a variety of CE courses throughout the year to help dentists meet their relicensure requirements.

 In addition to the required number of credit hours, licensees must obtain current certification in infant, child and adult cardiopulmonary resuscitation (CPR).
 PDA suggests the American Heart Association’s “Healthcare Provider” course or a course offering a certification card that states “Infant, Child and Adult CPR."
 The CPR requirement is a separate requirement for relicensure and is NOT an acceptable CE subject area.